Fificode/lendsqr-fe-test/README.md

 * npm (comes with Node.js)
 * Git

-You can verify your setup by running:
+You can verify your setup by running this in your terminal:
 ``` bash
 node -v
 npm -v